 I was lucky enough to start Russian at sixth form and I passed the GCSE at the same time as taking my A levels.
 I then studied Russian and German at Oxford, and on various visits to Russia I worked as an English teacher at a Further Education College in Moscow, taught at Oryel State University for one semester and volunteered at a rural community called Kitezh for the summer.
 My first book translation was a Russian text on child psychology by the founder of Kitezh community of foster families.

 After training as a professional translator and interpreter of Russian and German in 2004, I then did a U-turn and joined the UK civil service as a linguist, where I immediately retrained in Arabic.
 I completed an intensive course taking me to degree level in 2 years, with short study trips to Oman, Jordan and Egypt.
 I worked for 4 years as an Arabic translator and researcher, and gradually started reading Arabic literature in my spare time.

-I made the most of my BCLT literary translation mentorship with Professor Paul Starkey in 2013 (BCLT literary translation mentorship) and began to publish samples and short stories from Arabic, to show what I could do and experiment with a range of authors’ styles.
+I made the most of my BCLT literary translation mentorship with Professor Paul Starkey in 2013 (BCLT literary translation mentorship) and began to publish samples and short stories from Arabic, experimenting with a range of authors’ styles.
 I passed the notoriously difficult IOL exam that year too and was awarded a Diploma in Translation from Arabic.
 I have since taught Arabic literary translation and been an examiner for the Diploma, as well as mentoring other emerging translators from Arabic.